LEXINGTON, Neb. (KSNB) A Platte Center woman goes on trial in February for a Dawson County car crash in which three people died.

-Dawson County Court records show Angelique Kampmann, 20, of Kearney, is charged with three counts of felony motor vehicle homicide while driving under the influence, one felony count of causing serious injury while driving under the influence and one misdemeanor count of driving under the influence, first offense.
+Angelique Kampmann, 20, is charged with three counts of felony manslaughter, one felony count of causing serious injury while driving under the influence and one misdemeanor count of driving under the influence, first offense.

 The crash happened Oct.
-16 at the intersection of Highway 30 and Road 447 about three miles east of Overton.
-Court records indicate that a car driven by Kampmann was southbound on Road 447 when it ran a stop sign and collided with an east-bound vehicle driven by Kasey Rayburn, 37, Elm Creek.
+16, 2018, at the intersection of Highway 30 and Road 447 about three miles east of Overton.
+Court records indicate that Kampmann's car was southbound on Road 447 when it ran a stop sign and collided with an east-bound vehicle driven by Kasey Rayburn, 37, Elm Creek.

 Three passengers in Kampmann's vehicle were dead at the scene: Donald Anderson, 20, Overton, Karli Michael, 27, Pontiac, Ill., and Ziera Nickerson, 18, Kearney.
 Both Kampmann and a fourth passenger, Ashley Kemp, 18, Kearney, had to be hospitalized because of injuries.